Top 10 Things to Do in Japan in February

 If you think Japanese cherry blossoms are only available from late March to early April, it’s a 100% misconception!
 Kawazu Sakura is early cherry blossoms that flourish from mid February to mid March.
-Kawazu Cherry Blossom Festival is held at Kawazu City in Izu Peninsula, Shizuoka Prefecture.
+Kawazu Cherry Blossom Festival is held at Kawazu Town in Izu Peninsula, Shizuoka Prefecture.
 You can easily visit there for a day trip from Tokyo!

 What is the biggest event in February worldwide?
 We can not ignore the fact that 1.3 billion people are celebrating the Chinese New Year.
 Nagasaki City hosts the biggest Chinese New Year’s celebration in Japan that features colourful lights by over 15,000 lanterns.
 Nagasaki Lantern Festival is held for 15 days at the Chinatown of Nagasaki City.
 Enjoy delicious Chinese food, vivid lanterns and energetic traditional Chinese performance!

 8. Ume (Plum Blossoms)

 Not only the early Cherry Blossoms, but Japanese flower season slowly kicks off in February.
 One of the most popular and significant flowers in Japan in early spring is Ume (Plum Blossoms).
 Several Plum Blossoms events are held across the country in February and March in Japan.
 Plum trees usually bloom longer than cherry blossoms, which usually last for a month.

 Setsubun (節分) is one of the most traditional events on the day before the beginning of Spring in Japan (usually 3 February).
 The event features a special ritual called “mamemaki” by throwing roasted beans to cleanse away the evil spirits.
 Setsubun celebration is held across the country on that day, especially at temples and shrines.